nycmeshnet/docs/content/intro/typical Installs.md

 Other rooftops can connect to the OmniTik by using another Omnitik if they are close enough or we use, in some cases, an [SXT] (/hardware/sxtsqg5acd/).

 This setup as a major benefit.
-It allow the devices to mesh with each other.
-If an other Omnitik is installed in a 2-3 blocks radius they will connect to each other and creat a mesh, thus improving reliability and allowing a) the Mesh network to expand, and b) the neighbor community to use it to access internet.
+It allows the devices to mesh with each other.
+If an other Omnitik is installed in a 2-3 blocks radius they will connect to each other and create a mesh, thus improving reliability and allowing a) the Mesh network to expand, and b) the neighbor community to use it to access internet.

 <br><hr><br>